 The waterway consists of a 32 kilometers long man-made canal built by King Rama IV 150 years ago to connect the Mae Klong and Tha Chin Rivers.
 Since that time approximately 200 more side canals have been dug by villagers to extend the waterway system.

-The Ladplee floating market is considered the most famous floating market in the area and thus is visited by lots of tourist and has turned into a bit of a tourist market.
-With more tourist than locals and prices are a bit higher as well.
-However it is very interesting to see all of the products and food that are on offer.
+The Ladplee floating market is considered the most famous floating market in the area and thus is visited by lots of tourists and has turned into a bit of a tourist market.
+With more tourists than locals and prices are a bit higher as well.
+However, it is very interesting to see all of the products and food that are on offer.

 The canal portion of the tour I found quite beautiful as you are able to see the homes of the people who live and work along these canals.

-I participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn advertising fees by linking Amazon.com and Affiliated websites.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn advertising fees by linking Amazon.com and Affiliated websites.